tactilenews/100eyes/README.md

   ```

 ### Production
-`100eyes` is a relatively simple Ruby on Rails(RoR) application and consists of the application server and a background worker to receive incoming Telegram messages.
+`100eyes` is a relatively simple Ruby on Rails (RoR) application and consists of the application server and a background worker to receive incoming Telegram messages.

 * Ruby 2.7 (and the bundler gem)
 * PostgreSQL (Version 12+)
 * nginx or another reverse proxy

-## Promotion
+## Funding
-The development of `100eyes` was supported by the [Prototype Fund](https://prototypefund.de) with funds from the [Federal Ministry of Education and Research](https://bmbf.de).
 The [Medieninnovationszentrum Babelsberg](http://miz-babelsberg.de) supports the development of additional modules.

 ## License
 `100eyes` is developed by [tactile.news](https://tactile.news) and is licensed under the [MIT license](https://github.com/tactilenews/100eyes/blob/master/LICENSE).